 Unfortunately, the pandemic has made traveling a little more complicated, especially when it comes to the extra paperwork.

-Thankfully the Centers for Disease Control and Prevention (CDC) and the States Department have put together country-specific info about COVID restrictions and travel document requirements for international travelers.
+Thankfully the Centers for Disease Control and Prevention (CDC) and Travel Bans has put together country-specific info about COVID restrictions and travel document requirements for international travelers.

 Of course, trusty Google will also lead you in the right direction, like to this article.
 Since regulations are changing so often, it’s important to keep checking – especially in the days leading up to your trip.